Tandon Family Professor of Business Administration

-Francesca Gino is an associate professor of business administration in the Negotiations, Organizations & Markets Unit.
-She is also formally affiliated with the Program on Negotiation.
-She teaches Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
-She also co-teaches a PhD course on Decision Making and Ethics.
+Francesca Gino is a professor of business administration in the Negotiation, Organizations & Markets Unit at Harvard Business School.
+She is also formally affiliated with the Program on Negotiation at Harvard Law School, with the Mind, Brain, Behavior Initiative at Harvard, and with the Behavioral Insight Group at Harvard Kennedy School.
+Professor Gino teaches Decision Making and Negotiation in the MBA elective curriculum and in Executive Education programs at the School.
+She co-chairs an HBS Executive Education program on applying behavioral economics to organizational problems.
+She also teaches a PhD course on Behavioral Approaches to Decision Making and a PhD course on Experimental Methods.

 Personal Website: http://www.francescagino.com/